 The Canada First Research Excellence Fund (CFREF) was awarded to Queen’s University and the consortium of partners focused on astroparticle physics in September 2016.
 The award initiated a flurry of activity in the first year among the collaboration focused on the recruitment of 15 astroparticle physics faculty across Canada and the establishment of the administrative and governance bodies overseeing the award.
-In the fall of 2017, the management and governance identified gaps in the original application and initiated a strategic planning process to clearly articulate the goals and what actions would be taken to realize success before the conclusion of the CFREF funding in August 2023.

 To be a globally recognized centre for research and learning, coalescing Canadian and international expertise in underground particle astrophysics and benefitting from the unique SNOLAB facility to deliver world-leading science focused on the big questions in particle astrophysics, cosmology and astronomy.